Overview

 Omnistat utilities can be deployed with two primary use-cases in mind that differ based on the end-consumer and whether the user has administrative rights or not.
 The use cases are denoted as follows:

-1. System-wide monitoring: requires administrative rights and is typically used to monitor all GPU hosts within a given cluster in a 24x7 mode of operation.
-Use this approach to support system-wide telemetry collection for all user workloads and optionally, provide job-level insights for systems running the SLURM workload manager.
+System-wide monitoring: requires administrative rights and is typically used to monitor all GPU hosts within a given cluster in a 24x7 mode of operation.
+Use this approach to support system-wide telemetry collection for all user workloads and optionally, provide job-level insights for systems running the SLURM or Flux workload managers.

-2. User-mode monitoring: does not require administrative rights and can be run entirely within user-space.
-This case is typically exercised by end application users running on production SLURM clusters who want to gather telemetry data within a single SLURM job allocation.
-Frequently, this approach is performed entirely within a command-line ssh environment but Omnistat includes support for downloading data after a job for visualization with a dockerized Grafana environment.
-Alternatively, standalone query utilities can be used to summarize collected metrics at the conclusion of a SLURM job.
+User-mode monitoring: does not require administrative rights and can be run entirely within user-space.
+This case is typically exercised by end application users running on production clusters under the auspices of a resource manager who want to gather telemetry data within a single job allocation.
+Frequently, this approach is performed entirely within a command-line

 To demonstrate the overall data collection architecture employed by Omnistat in these two modes of operation, the following diagrams highlight the data collector layout and life-cycle for both cases.